carlosglc/carlosglc/README.md

 - 👋 Hi, I’m Carlos
-- 👀 I’m interested in web development.
+- 👀 I’m interested in software engineering and cloud technologies.
-- 🌱 I’m currently learning how to build lightning web components (SFDC).
+- 🌱 I’m currently web scrapping in Python and deepening my backend skills with Apex (SFDC).
-- 📫 How to reach me: creiasqueno@gmail.com / clopezc1510@alumno.ipn.mx
+- 📫 How to reach me: creiasqueno@gmail.com.

 <!---
 carlosglc/carlosglc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.